prototypefund/reproducible-website/_events/berlin2016/testinfrastructure.md

 6. other people doing reproducible tests and reporting back
 * Holger wants them to provide yaml files
-* lynxis thinks kernelci.org is cool -- has an API for accepting results of kernal builds and boots
+* lynxis thinks kernelci.org is cool -- has an API for accepting results of kernel builds and boots

 ## raw minutes

 * the other project problems using jenkins test set up
   * cannot reproduce the test set up?
-  * simplier to replicate the jenkins test environment -- too many debian dependencies?
+  * simpler to replicate the jenkins test environment -- too many debian dependencies?
   * bash scripts long and complicated -- maybe break out important parts so less intimidating to other potential contributors?

 * debian test.reproducible-builds.org